RegenixMC/2bored2wait/README.md

 # Configuration

-- You can change all credentials and whether you want update messages by simply editing the values in config/local.js or deleting that file.
+- You can change all credentials in config/local.js or deleting that file.

 # How to use